 There is something that makes me very happy about a simple soup and sandwich, paired with a delicious glass of Lipton Iced Tea.
-It could have something to do with the fact that my mom always made us a quick and easy Leek soup from the Knorr packets she’d pick up at the specialty grocery store on the weekends (it was like a special treat for us!)
+It could have something to do with the fact that my mom always made us a quick and easy leek soup from the Knorr packets she’d pick up at the specialty grocery store on the weekends (it was like a special treat for us!)
 Or, it could have something to do with the fact that I lived in North Carolina for a few years where every meal was served with a mandatory glass of iced tea.
-Whatever the reason, the combination of vegetable chicken salad sandwich and leek soup with a glass of iced tea is just the most perfect of #TEArifficPairs!
+Whatever the reason, the combination of vegetable chicken salad sandwich and leek soup with a glass of iced tea is just the most perfect of pairs.

 Knowing that I had a super busy week (can anyone tell me why summer has just flown by this year?) and that I didn’t want to spend hours in the kitchen, I decided I wanted to make a quick soup and sandwich to go with my iced tea.
 The whole meal took less than 30 minutes to whip up!